Metaform/edc-protocols/specifications/transfer/transfer.process.protocol.md

 #### Description

-The _TransferProcessEventMessage:started_ is sent by the provider to indicate the asset transfer has been initiated.
+The _TransferProcessStart_ is sent by the provider to indicate the asset transfer has been initiated.

+#### Notes

+- The 'dataAddress' is only provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the asset.
+It may include a temporary authorization token.

 ### TransferSuspensionMessage